Observational prospects of self-interacting scalar superradiance with next-generation gravitational-wave detectors: Superradiance and self-interacting bosons

 A representative time evolution of the occupation numbers and BH mass and spin is shown in the lower panels of Figure~\ref{fig:Combined Regimes}.
 Here, the 211 level grows unimpeded to its maximum occupation number, $\varepsilon_{211}\approx 1$, and spins down the BH as in the purely gravitational evolution.
 Because of the stronger self-interactions, the 322 level can grow much faster than $\sim 180$ e-folds of its superradiant growth.
 As the 322 level grows to an appreciable size, re-pumping of the 211 level through $322\times322\to 211\times\infty$ becomes significant and the cloud enters a regime where the ratio $\varepsilon_{211}/\varepsilon_{322}>1$ remains constant, forming a quasi-equilibrium.
+This quasi-equilibrium can be seen in the lower panels of Figure~\ref{fig:Combined Regimes} for times between $\sim10^0$ yr and $10^6$ yr.
 The two-level cloud loses energy to the BH and to infinity, primarily through quartic processes.

 Since the 322 level grows through self-interactions to a very large occupation, its superradiant growth drives it to maximum occupation in just a few e-folds, thus reaching saturation much earlier than in the purely gravitational growth regime.
-As shown in the rightmost panels of Figure~\ref{fig:Combined Regimes}, for moderate self-interactions, 322 has grown maximally in $\sim10^6$~yr (bottom row) compared to $\sim 10^8$~yr in the purely-gravitational growth regime (top row).
+As shown in the rightmost panels of Figure~\ref{fig:Combined Regimes}, for moderate self-interactions, 322 has grown maximally in $\sim10^6$~yr (lower panels) compared to $\sim 10^8$~yr in the purely-gravitational growth regime (upper panels).